Soaringxmc/website/content/project/example/index.md

 Extracted the dominant flow structures via proportional orthogonal decomposition (POD)

 Analyzed the vortex motions in the ice-induced separated shear layers and acoustic resonance around the iced slat

+Studied the aerodynamic effects of horn and streamwise ice on wings via AMD-IDDES

+Analyzed the effects of wing tip vortex and end-wall interactions